brookelove/8-to-128-password-generator/README.md

 # 8-to-128-password-generator

 ## Description
 This program is if you need a password, can not make up your own.
-It will set up parameters that you can pick forom and generate a password ased on it.
+It will set up parameters that you can pick forom and generate a password based on it.
 ##Tech Used
   - HTML
   - CSS